 Hyperacusis is the condition in which ordinary sounds seem unpleasantly loud or painful.
 Often associated with tinnitus, hyperacusis can be experienced by itself.
 In both cases, the cause may be an excessive responsiveness of the central auditory system.
 Hyperacusis can be equally disruptive in day to day functioning.
 It can affect both children and adults.
 Exposure to loud noises such as rock concerts, gunfire, loud work environments, fireworks and air bag deployment in cars can all be causes of hyperacusis.
 Often the same non-medical treatments that are conducted for tinnitus apply to the treatment of hyeracusis

 If you or someone close to you struggles with tinnitus, contact us for a consultation.
-Dr Robert Traynor has been successfully treating tinnitus patients since 1978.
+Our Audiologists has been successfully treating tinnitus patients since 1978.

 In our clinic the next level of tinnitus treatment is to consider smart phones applications that especially designed for tinnitus and specially made devices.
 Most of these products are relatively

 inexpensive and some often assist greatly with the tinnitus.
 For either Apple or android systems you can go to the applications store and obtain tinnitus applications.
 Simply go to the Apple Applications store, or the Play Store and put in a search for the term “tinnitus” and the various tinnitus applications will come up.
 Most of these apps are designed to used with the headphones that came with your phone.
 Follow the directions for the app or set up a counseling session in the clinic and we can assist you through the process.
 There are also devices that work with tinnitus as well that are available either online or in stores.
 For example, there is a sound pillows that either generates a noise or relaxing music can be downloaded.
 Other products for tinnitus can be obtained to accommodate to the the tinnitus.